Meet our team on Whitebait Connection coordinators around the country!

 Auckland Programme Coordinator

 Kia ora!
-I am a new programme coordinator working within the Auckland team having just joined in March 2022.
+I joined the Auckland team in March 2022.
 I hold a BSc (Hons) Degree in Zoology from back home in Ireland, and I submitted my PhD in Ecology at the University of Auckland last year.
 I have called Aotearoa home for almost 6 years now and I love it here.
 My interests in ecology and conservation have always been very broad; I have previously worked for primate conservation projects in Southern Africa and, more recently, I focused on bird behaviour for my doctoral research.
 I am passionate about conservation science outreach and communication, and I adore working with kids.
 They are this planet’s future, and I believe helping to nurture their interest in the environment early on is crucial.
 I feel very privileged to now be involved in freshwater education and conservation as this is such a highly relevant area.

 Email: This email address is being protected from spambots.
 You need JavaScript enabled to view it.